 * Offensive countermeasures systems tend to be more "brute force" than defensive countermeasures systems.
 Offensive jamming is generally based on high-power disruptive jamming schemes.
 The idea behind deception jamming is to make a platform seem to be something or somewhere it's not; in offensive jamming, concealing the jamming platform is not the objective, it's ensuring that other platforms can't be seen on radar.
 A dedicated jamming platform can commit large amounts of power to its disruptive jamming systems, giving them greater effectiveness.

 Of course, disruptive jamming can also be used against communications signals, and in fact communications jamming well predates radar jamming.
 It is somewhat more difficult than radar jamming; jamming a radar means dealing with a relatively faint return trace, while jamming a communications channels means dealing with a strong direct transmitter channel.
 One trick is to feed back a voice conversation after a delay, resulting in an incoherent garble.
+Comparable disruptive signals can be fed back into a digital communications channel.
 In some cases, communications jamming is used in complement with radar jamming, in attempts to block channels used by ground controllers to communicate with interceptor aircraft.

 If a jamming aircraft actually accompanies aircraft on strikes over defended airspace, it is a "penetration jammer".
 If it remains outside of defended airspace, it is a "standoff jammer".